 I have missed each and every one of you so much!
 I hope you are all using some of your time to read a good book, enjoy your family time, and enjoy the fresh air while practicing social distancing.
 This is new territory for everyone, but we will travel through this experience together and once again return to a normal life.
 I have realized how much each of you are a part of my life and look forward to seeing your smiling faces again.

-The District is working with the teachers and training us on the computers through written lessons on how to push out more enrichment to you.
-We will be spending each day this week reviewing this online training and practicing online to provide more enrichment and lessons for you in the weeks to follow.
-We don't want you to stress as these lessons will be created for the joy of learning and to enrich your lives.
+The District is working with the teachers and training us on the computers through written lessons on how to push out more lessons to you.
+We will be spending each day this week reviewing this online, and training and practicing online to provide more lessons for you in the weeks to follow.
+We don't want you to stress as we will be discovering this new learning process together.

 The teachers have been busy calling one another as we are trying to make this new teaching program happen, and we are being trained to teach in a new way.
 We have had a MOUNTAIN of questions for one another!